Skip to main content

 1. On the first request with a given key, the API processes the request normally and caches the response.

 2. If the same key is sent again with the same request body, the API returns the cached response without re-executing the operation.
+Replays carry an Idempotent-Replayed: true response header and preserve the original request_id (in the body and on x-request-id), so you can tell a cached replay from a fresh execution.

-3. If the same key is sent with a different body, the API returns 409 Conflict — each key is bound to a specific request body.
+3. If the same key is sent with a different body, the API returns 409 conflict — each key is bound to a specific request body.

 Cached responses are stored for 24 hours, after which the key can be reused.